Welcome to our guide to potted palm trees for your patio including the best types for shaded and sunny patio designs.

 Wide leaves offer the appearance of an island getaway without the hard work of stemming and excessive pruning.

-The majesty palm thrives in somewhat humid environments and can grow to as much as 80 feet in height.
+The majesty variety thrives in somewhat humid environments and can grow to as much as 80 feet in height.

-This type of palm is also referred to as a Ravenea Rivularis or majestic palm tree.
+This type is also called a Ravenea Rivularis or Majestic.

 Areca Palm

-Bushy and vibrant, these bright green palms are perfect for a bit of privacy, or as a cornerstone to your patio design.
-Generally, Areca palms grow rather quickly in warmer climates, so a large pot and lots of water are preferable to keep the Areca happy.
+Bushy and vibrant, these bright green palms are perfect for privacy or as a cornerstone to your patio design.
+Generally, an Areca can grow rather quickly in warmer climates, so a large pot and lots of water are preferable to keep the Areca happy.

-This type of palm is also called a Dypsis lutescens, golden cane palm, yellow palm and butterfly palm.
+This type is called a Dypsis lutescens, Golden Cane, Yellow, and Butterfly palm.

 Chinese Fan Palm

-With its gorgeous downward-facing fronds, this palm is a must for any frequent patio-goer.
-Tolerant to most soil types and light accommodations, the Chinese Fan Palm is an easy-care species that can take some drought and winds.
+With its gorgeous downward-facing fronds, these palms are a must for any frequent patio-goer.
+Tolerant to most soil types and light accommodations, the Chinese Fan is an easy-care species that can withstand drought and winds.

-The Chinese fan palm is also known as the Livistona Chinensis and fountain palm.
+The Chinese fan is the Livistona Chinensis and Fountain palm.

 Shade-Dwelling Palms

-Generally, shade-friendly palms require semi-frequent fertilization, but fertilizer products today make it easy with all-purpose fertilizers.
+Generally, shade-friendly varieties require semi-frequent fertilization, but fertilizer products today make it easy with all-purpose fertilizers.

-Below are some of the best palm options for a notoriously shady or enclosed patio design.
+Below are some of the best tropical plant options for a notoriously shady or enclosed patio design.

 Bamboo Palm